xinthink/flt_worker/README.md

   flt_worker: ^0.1.0
 ```

 A worker is running in a separate instance of Flutter engine.
-Any plugin needed in the worker has to be registered again.
+Any plugins needed in the worker have to be registered again.
 In the following example, the `path_provider` plugin is registered for the background isolate.

 iOS:
 ```obj-c